evomassiny/tiler-rs/README.md

 # tiler-rs
 This simple rust crate creates Web Mercator Tiles from netCDF datasets.

-This is a weekend project, don't expect to much of it.
+This is a weekend project, don't expect too much of it.

 ## Build